C-dan93/mock-projects/README.md

 # mock-projects
-This repository contains a mock MATSim simulation project...that is broken
+This repository contains a mock MATSim simulation project...built from the scratch